eosdetroit/nodesuite/README.md

 # Nodesuite

-Nodesuite is a tool to simplify the management and configuration of eosio nodes through the use of [Ansible](https://www.ansible.com/overview/how-ansible-works) playbooks.
-It is intended to assist eosio node operators and eosio developers get their own eosio nodes up and running quicker and easier.
+Nodesuite is a tool to simplify the management and configuration of Leap nodes through the use of [Ansible](https://www.ansible.com/overview/how-ansible-works) playbooks.
+It is intended to assist Leap node operators and Leap developers get their own Leap nodes up and running quicker and easier.
 Using Ansible, contributors can aggregate and document best practices and reference material in an executable and standard form.

 Nodesuite allows importing and managing a directory of private gitignored configurations that are de-coupled from the Nodesuite project.
 This allows Nodesuite users to leverage a shared core of functionality, while maintaining operational security and the integrity of private secrets.

-**Use Nodesuite to simplify EOSIO node operations such as:**
+**Use Nodesuite to simplify Leap node operations such as:**
 * Configure nodeos across environments, networks, and purposes (producer, seed, API).
 * Sync from genesis or using a snapshot.
 Some support for block log download.
 * Set up follow on processes automatically for Hyperion, nginx, DSP, BP claims, Delphi Oracle, and more.